 What is the Typical Alcohol By Volume of Champagne?

 The champagne alcohol content, or alcohol by volume (ABV), of champagne typically clocks-in at 11.5-12.5% with the majority hitting around 12.2%.
-You’ll find consistency in champagne alcohol levels throughout the Champagne region no matter the producer or champagne house, and here’s why:
+You’ll find consistency in they typical champagne ABV levels throughout the Champagne region no matter the producer or champagne house.
+Let’s look at why that is.

 Champagne is a cool-climate growing area

 Champagne is at the northern geographical limit of what is considered feasible for grape growing.
 With lower temperatures and shorter daylight hours, champagne grapes are more or less capped at a certain level of ripeness (sugar content).
 This inherently limits the alcohol potential.
 In particularly cool or late growing seasons, the grapes of Champagne may even struggle to fully ripen resulting in a lower than usual degree of alcohol.

 Not only do champagne grapes bear the brunt of challenging climate, but the style of champagne dictates that they are picked earlier than is typical for other kinds of wine — when the acidity is still very high and sugar still low (not even at full ripeness).
 This is because the final champagne relies on high acidity for structure and because it undergoes two fermentations during the wine making process (methode champenoise) which both generate alcohol.
 The first creates the base wine which must not exceed 9-11% because the second will raise that degree 1-2 points; voila, our 12% champagne is born year after year.

 Champagne producers are masters of assemblage